-Condensed answer: 25mm tires can be installed on tires with a 19mm internal rim width.
+Condensed answer: 25mm tires can be installed on rims with a 19mm internal rim width.
 That said, there are some downsides to this combination.
 Average road rims have a 15-18mm internal rim width.

 External Rim Width